ComposeCode/RHEL7-RHCE-course-helper/chapter11/section11-1.md

 - There are two fundamental types of DNS server configurations referred to as authoritative and recursive.
 An authoritative DNS server is usually a primary or secondary server that provides authoritative responses to name resolution queries from its own zone data files.

 - In contrast, a recursive DNS server, which is usually a caching server, is able to query the next available DNS server in order to get a response, if it does not have one.
 This type of server configuration does not store authoritative records; rather the server polls other authoritative servers for that information.
 Upon receiving a reply, the caching server caches it locally from a preset time period.

+### DNZ Zones and Zone Files

+- Every DNS server maintains complete information about the portion of the NDS name space it is responsible for.
+This information includes a complete set of authoritative data files.

+- The portion of the name space for which a NDS server ha sa complete set of authoritative data files is known as the server's zone.
+The set of authoritative data files